-6.14 FLUE FAN & MIXER (fig. 36-37)
+6.14 FLUE FAN & MIXER (fig. 35-36)

 Carry out component removal procedure as described in 6.4.
 Remove the air chamber front cover.
 Locate and remove the gas pipe locking pin (A1) and swing/rotate the gas pipe away from the fan assembly (B1), (if necessary unscrew the gas pipe from the gas valve G1).
 Locate and slacken the silencer (H1).
 Locate and remove the sense electrode.
 To remove the fan (E1), disconnect the electrical connections attached to the fan, locate and remove the four screws (F1).
 Gently ease the fan from its location.
-To remove the mixer (C1) locate and remove the fan remove the three screws (D1), the mixer can be removed after the fan removal.
+To remove the mixer (C1) locate and remove the three screws (D1), the mixer can be removed after the fan removal.
 Replace in the reverse order.
 Ensure all seals are in good condition, taking care to ensure they are replaced correctly.

-6.15 BURNER (fig. 36)
+6.15 BURNER (fig. 35)

 Carry out component removal procedure as described in 6.4.
 Remove the air chamber front cover.
 Locate and remove the gas pipe locking pin (A1) and swing/rotate the gas pipe away from the fan assembly (B1), (if necessary unscrew the gas pipe from the gas valve G1).
 Locate and slacken the silencer (H1), disconnect the electrical connections attached to the fan.
 Disconnect the electrode leads and ancillary wiring from their respective connectors.
 Locate and remove the screws (I1) which secure the burner assembly in position to the heat exchanger (J1).
 Gently ease the fan assembly out of its location.
 Once the assembly has been removed, the burner (K1) can be withdrawn from the heat engine.
-Ensure the seals (L1) is in good condition, taking care to ensure it is replaced correctly.
-Replace in the reverse order.
+Ensure the seals (L1) are in good condition, taking care to.

-6.16 MAIN HEAT EXCHANGER (fig. 37)
+6.16 MAIN HEAT EXCHANGER (fig. 36)